hermantulleken/Algorithms_Sedgewick/Algorithms_Sedgewick/Documentation/content/Observations.md

 - It is important to be able to generate test data quickly so that benchmarks can run quickly too.
 - Test data needs to ne verified.
 It has happened more than once that generation has bugs in leading to degenerate test cases.
 This skew benchmarks, and leads to a lot of looking for the issue in the algorithm rather than the data.

+## 11. Adapting algorithms from other sources
+There is almost always things you do not like about an algorithm implemented by someone else: maybe they start their indexes at 1 or they use arrays instead of `IEnumerable`s.

+However, it is important to not adapt and refactor at the same time; even small refactorings can introduce bugs, and you will waste a lot of time debugging wondering whether the original code is faulty or whether it's because of your changes.

+Here is my recommended procedure for adapting algorithms to your own system:

+1. If it is implemented in another language, and it is reasonably fast to get it up and running, run tests in the algorithm without modification.
+Generate some tests, and make them easy to compare to similar tests in your target language (once you have them).

+2. Now convert it to your target language, making as few modification as possible.
+Do not change the types of data structures used, or small math details.
+For example, do not change if(x < y) to if(y >= x).
+Now replicate the tests you made in 1, and compare the results.

+3. Now create proper unit tests for the algorithm, and run them against the translated code.
+For any tests that fail, test whether the same results are in the original code, so that you can see if the bug s with the translation.

+4. Once your tests pass, you can start the refactoring.
+Keep all the original code too; if it is defined in a class, define a new class.
+Keeping the original code allows you to examine internals to make it easier to find where the refactored version deviates.
+It also allows you to run benchmarks in the next step.

+5. Once all the tests pass, run a benchmark comparing the two implementations and make sure you did not introduce any regressions.
+Comnfirm that the results match what you would expect from the time complexity of the algorithm.

+6. Once you have things tested properly for correctness and performance, you may consider removing the implementation.
+However, I would recommend keeping it (marking it as internal, obsolete), especially if it is a clear implementation.
+You may discover some cases where the new implementation is not correct, and it is useful to have the old one to compare.